-Join me in an introductory short course about neurodevelopment & learning; how we learn to learn.
+Join me, Dr Christine Payard (PhD), in an introductory short course about neurodevelopment & learning and why this approach is fundamental to understanding how we learn.

-"It's just over an hour and $17 well spent.
+"It's just over an hour, can be accessed immediately and is $17 well spent.
 It comes with a couple of bonuses too (worth over $50 😊)."Join in NOW.

 Body to Brain Learning @ School